 If the issue persists, please send an email to email@example.com and we'll help you out.

-If you continue to face issues, kindly write to email@example.com and one of our agents would get in contact with you to assist you further.
+If you continue to face issues, kindly write to firstname.lastname@example.org and one of our agents will assist you further.

 This error message denoting authentication failure would be because of an error in setting up the SSO.
 To analyse this, we would require the debug log.
 Please enter ?debug=1 at the end of the URL that is generated, to retrieve the debug log.